Development:The Legend of Zelda: A Link to the Past/Overworld

 LW - Stamp: 1990-04

-A rather unusual and extremely rough draft of a screen, which seemingly was never finished.
-May be a very early draft idea for the large tree but made with simpler assets.
-Its metastamp lends credence to it being a rather early asset.
+A rather early, unfinished, rough draft of the large tree area, but mocked up with simpler assets.
+Its metastamp lends credence to this being a really early asset.

-What appears to be a very early mock up sketch of the environment with the three southern entrances to the Lost Woods and paths beyond those entrances.
-Requires SCAD to look as it does and still appears to contain slight errors, including the top of the image looping to the bottom.
-Given the metastamp S-CG-CADVer1.13 900424, it fits within the era of some of the earliest assets for the game.
+What appears to be an incredibly early iteration of the southern Lost Woods entrance, with three entrances and paths beyond those entrances.
+Requires SCAD to view, and still contains errors, like the top of the image looping around the bottom.
+Given its metastamp of S-CG-CADVer1.13 900424, it's amongst some of the earliest assets in the game.

-A large tree (translated from the Japanese "taiboku") flanked by two smaller trees on either side with a pool of standing water before them.
-They stand within a forest clearing containing other, smaller trees.
-All have faces.
-This scr file is clearly in an unfinished state, but gives an idea of what the designer intended for this area of the early overworld.
-It appears in the early overworld maps in the upper-left corner, in the place near where the Master Sword is in the final game, within the Lost Woods.
-What role this area would've played in that event at this stage in the game (if any at all) is so far not possible to discern.
+A forest clearing with a large, faced tree (translated from the Japanese "taiboku") flanked by two smaller, faced trees on either side, a pool of standing water before them.
+This scr file is clearly in an unfinished state, but gives an idea of what the designer intended for this area.
+It appears in the early overworld maps, in the upper-left corner with the Lost Woods, roughly where the Master Sword is in the final game.
+It's not possible to discern what role this area would've played in that event at this stage in the game.

 LW - Stamp: 1990-06

-Part of a liminal area in the design stages of the game between the early 1990-era overworld and the 1991 overworld, this screen shows a version of the Lost Woods we never saw in a still extremely rough form.
-It is beset by tiling errors, either because the graphics file in use is not exactly correct, the format of the files contains differences from what viewing software expects, or because it was never finished completely and polished.
+A transitional area, designed between the early 1990-era overworld and the 1991 overworld.
+This is an extremely rough stage of an unseen Lost Woods design.
+It is beset by tiling errors, either because the graphics file referenced is not correct, or because the file's format contains differences compared to what the viewer software expects, or because it was never finished.
 Given the metastamp date of S-CG-CADVer1.21 900611, it fits with the era of the smap.scr overworlds.

 LW - Stamp: 1990-12 & Circa 1991-05 to 1991-08